Ultimate Joomla CDN Tutorial

 You are in the right place.

-We have done the research and testing for adding a Content Delivery network to Joomla, with much sucess.
-So much success that we created this guide.
-We chose Joomla Hosting Reviews as a test site, because it gets consistent traffic, gets visitors from around the world, and is a site we use to test a lots of ideas.
+We completed the research and testing for adding a Content Delivery Network to Joomla.
+We used Joomla Hosting Reviews as the test site, because it gets consistent traffic and more importantly visitors from around the world.

 CDN Basics